eslupik/capstone-project/README.md

 ### 3.8.
 Extracted Relevent Records for Dangling CNAME Identification
 _Task leader: Chenyun_

+The information we needed from the raw YoDNS output was relatively simple: we only needed authoritative CNAME records.
+In DNS, CNAME records have rtype == 5, and authoritative answers are marked with the AA flag.
+Therefore, we used our modified extractMessagesCapstone command to filter the raw output and extract all messages where rtype == 5 and the response was authoritative.
+These filtered records then served as the input for our later analysis of potential dangling CNAMEs.

+Path: `YoDNS_output/Output_9295_DN/filtered/CNAME_REC`

 ---
 ### 3.9.
 Analyzed Filtered Records to Identify Dangling CNAMEs
 _Task leader: Chenyun_